Wiredcraft/test-mobile/QR-generator.md

   expiredAt: 1452762065183                    // Unix format timestamp
 }
 ```
-*This user model is just an example, feel free to modify it.*
+*This seed model is just an example, feel free to modify it.*

 ### API